gmossy/Arduino-Wearables/README.md

 This repo is my playground for wearable electronics using the **SparkFun LilyPad USB Plus** and the broader **Arduino wearables** ecosystem.
 Its designed to be:

-- **Interview-ready**: clean examples you can walk through with hiring managers.
+- **Learning-friendly**: clear examples you can step through and modify.
 - **Makerspace-friendly**: step-by-step instructions for students and workshop participants.
 - **Open for collaboration**: clone it, remix it, and share what you build.